Welcome to Dr Longfield & Dr de Haar, Woodroyd Centre

 If you have a child with a long-term condition, speak to your GP or Practice Nurse about whether they should have the flu vaccination.

-The flu vaccination for children is now offered as a nasal spray.
+for children is now offered as a nasal spray.

 If you’re the carer of an elderly or disabled person, make sure they’ve had their flu jab.
 As a carer, you could be eligible for a flu jab too.